 How Teams Work

-Anthropic's organizational structure is flat and research-lab-style.
+Anthropic's organizational structure is research-lab-style with high autonomy.
 Engineers are expected to drive projects from conception to deployment.
 There's minimal hand-off between "research" and "engineering" — the same person who designs an approach often implements and ships it.
 This is a major draw for engineers who want high ownership but can be disorienting for people coming from companies with well-defined roles and processes.

 The company publishes peer-reviewed research papers regularly, maintains an active research blog, and is deeply embedded in the AI safety research community.
 If you're an engineer who wants to work at the frontier of ML while publishing papers and contributing to the broader research conversation, this is one of the best environments in the world for that.